gamethis/BonkeyWonkers/README.md

 ## Step 1

-Run the current terraform configuration to create an initial `Dockerfile` and ensure it works.
++ Run the Terraform configuration in the directory to create an initial `Dockerfile`.
++ Run the Dockerfile and ensure it works.

 ## Step 2